polterguy/polterguy.github.io/documentation/magic.lambda.validators/index.md

 To use the **[validators.regex]** validator, you should probably [learn regular expression](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).
 However, this is beyond the scope of this article.

+**Notice** - No attempt to invoke the type validator logic will be done unless the value is a _non null_ value.
+If you want to enforce such logic, you'll have to combine the specific type validators with the **[validators.mandatory]** validator, which enforces that a value must be specified and be non null.

 ## Internals

 You can use one invocation to any of the validators to validate multiple nodes, such as the following illustrates.